Veldwin/EasySoft/V2/EasySave V2.0/UserDocumentation.md

 ### Next Versions

 A version 3 of the software is planned in the next few days.
-This version will have more features coming soon.
+This version will contain more features such as multitasking and many others.

 # EasySoft v2.0 By PROSOFT FR